 Having decoded $(\hat{\tilde{m}},\hat{b})$ and $\hat{k}$, the decoder declares $\hat{m}\triangleq \hat{\tilde{m}}\oplus\hat{k}$ as the decoded message.

-\item For the eavesdropper, note that although the it has the correct $(\tilde{m},b)$ (due to the less noisy condition), it cannot decode $k$ since it has no observation that is correlated with the $A$, $S$ and $S_1$ random variables.
-Security of the protocol is implies by the security of the one-time-pad operation.
+\item For the eavesdropper, note that although it has the correct $(\tilde{m},b)$ (due to the less noisy condition), it cannot decode $k$ since it has no observation that is correlated with $\mathbf{A}$, $\mathbf{S}$ and $\mathbf{S}_1$.
+Security of the protocol is, therefore, implied by the security of the one-time pad.

-\item Putting the aforementioned rate bounds together establishes the achievability of $\tilde{R}_\mathsf{RLN}\left(P_X,P_{A|S}\right)$. \end{enumerate} \end{remark}
+\item Putting the aforementioned rate bounds together establishes the achievability of $\tilde{R}_\mathsf{RLN}\left(p_X,p_{A|S}\right)$. \end{enumerate} \end{remark}

-To the best of our knowledge, the result of Corollary \ref{CORR:LNWTC_capacity} was not established before.
-It is, however, strongly related to \cite{Khisti_Key_Generation2012}, where a similar model was considered for the purpose of key generation (rather than the transmission of a confidential message).
-In particular, \cite{Khisti_Key_Generation2012} established lower and upper bounds on the secret-key capacity of the reversely less noisy WTC with noisy decoder and eavesdropper CSI.
-The code construction proposed in \cite{Khisti_Key_Generation2012} is reminiscent of this described in Remark \ref{REM:LNWTC_explicit_code} (with the proper adjustments for the key-agreement task).

-\begin{remark} We refer back to the example from \cite{SDWTC_Chia_ElGamal2012} used to demonstrate the superiority of their result over previous non-causal schemes \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007}.
-The WTC considered in the example is independent of the state with $Z=X$ that is further fed into a binary symmetric channel (BSC) to produce the output $Y$.
-Corollary \ref{CORR:LNWTC_capacity} captures this instance as a special case by taking $S_1=S$, $S_2=0$ and setting $W_{Y,Z|X}$ as mentioned.
-This characterizes the SS-capacity as